What Can I Do with a Political Science Degree?

 A political science degree can often lead to a career in business, with banking, advertising, personnel and public relations as possible employment goals.
 Political science students seeking to enter the business world usually need superb verbal and written communication skills as well as a high-level understanding of mathematics and economics.
 Computers skills are also valuable in business professions.
 This is a very competitive field, and a graduate degree, while not a strict requirement, can be an aid in job acquisition and might lead to advanced positions, such as corporate management.

-Teachers at the elementary and middle school levels were expected to see around average job growth from 2012-2022, the BLS reports, while job growth for high school teachers is expected to be at a slower-than-average rate of 6% during that time.
-Employment opportunities for political science teachers at the college level were predicted to increase 15% from 2012-2022, which is slightly faster than average.
+Teachers at the elementary, middle and high school levels were expected to see around average job growth from 2014-2024, the BLS reports, of 6%.
+Employment opportunities for political science teachers at the college level were predicted to increase 10% from 2014-2024, which is slightly faster than average.

 While there are many job options for political science majors, some of the more popular choices include political scientist, lawyer, lobbyist, public relations specialist, journalist and teacher.